ruby-hyperloop/hyperloop-rack-webpack-stack/README.md

 ### Installing Gems and JavaScript libraries

 Gems are specified in the `Gemfile` and JavaScript libraries in `package.json`.

-The concepts are synonymous.
+The concepts are synonymous:

-Ruby:

-`Gemfile` - specify all the Gems you want installed `bundle install` - gets all the Gems you have specified in your Gemfile
++ `Gemfile` - specifies all the Gems you want installed and `bundle install` gets all the Gems you have specified in your Gemfile

-JavaScript:

-`package.json` - specify all the JS libraries you want installed `npm install` - gets all the JS libraries you have specified in your package.json
++ `package.json` - specifies all the JS libraries you want installed and `npm install` gets all the JS libraries you have specified in your package.json

 Node modules (JavaScript libraries) are downloaded from https://www.npmjs.com/ and stored in your `node_modules` folder.

 This folder should be `gitignore`d and never included in your project.
 Webpack uses the contents of this folder to package the functions the application requires.

 To add a new NPM module, you can type `npm add LIB-NAME --save` or simply modify your package.json.